zammad/zammad-user-documentation/basics/zammad-glossary.rst

 O
 -

-Owner
-   The owner of a ticket is the person responsible for it and ensures that it is processed in the best possible way.
-   Of course, ownership can be transferred to another agent.
-   In this case, it is recommended to leave a handover note on the ticket so that the new owner knows what is expected of them.

-   Learn more about ticket owners on this page:
-   :doc:`/basics/service-ticket/settings`

 Organization
    An organization identifies a grouping of customers that operate under the same roof or within the same customer group.